Droied4/printf/README.md

 unsigned int type variables.
 hexadecimal int type variables (uppercase and lowercase). pointer type variables.
-You will find more details in the [subject of the project] ("https://github.com/Droied4/printf/blob/master/es.subject.pdf").
+You will find more details in the [subject of the project]("https://github.com/Droied4/printf/blob/master/es.subject.pdf").